Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass: Materials and Methods

 To assess whether or not this scenario is realized for Ising spin glass models in the elongated prism geometry, we represent in Fig.~\ref{fig:scaling_one_length} the following quantity

-as a function of $r/\xi_{n=1}$ (the values of $\xi_{n=1}$ are in Table~\ref{tab:xi}).
-In order to reduce any residual problem with translation invariance in OBC prisms~\cite{supplemental}, we actually use the normalized ratio $C^{(1)}(z_1,z_2)/\sqrt{C^{(1)}(z_1,z_1)C^{(1)}(z_2,z_2)}$ in Eq.\eqref{EMeq:K-def} averaged over pairs of planes with $z_2-z_1=r$.
-If the leading term in Eq.~\eqref{EMeq:transfer} were the only contribution surviving in the large $L$ limit, one would have exactly $K(r)=r/\xi_{n=1}$ in that limit.
+as a function of $r/\xi$ (the values of $\xi$ are in Table~\ref{tab:xi}).
+In order to reduce any residual problem with translation invariance in OBC prisms, see {\bf SI}, we actually use the normalized ratio $C^{(1)}(z_1,z_2)/\sqrt{C^{(1)}(z_1,z_1)C^{(1)}(z_2,z_2)}$ in Eq.~\ref{EMeq:K-def} averaged over pairs of planes with $z_2-z_1=r$.
+If the leading term in Eq.~\ref{EMeq:transfer} were the only contribution surviving in the large $L$ limit, one would have exactly $K(r)=r/\xi$ in that limit.

-The first important observation about the data represented in Fig.~\ref{fig:scaling_one_length} is their good scaling.
-Interestingly enough, when the $K(r;L)$ functions computed for different transverse sizes $L$ are represented as a function of $r/\xi_{n=1}(L)$, they all fall onto a single master curve, $K(r;L)=\widehat{K}\big(r/\xi_{n=1}(L)\big)$.
-The scaling is excellent, even close to the origin (see the inset in Fig.~\ref{fig:scaling_one_length}) down to our resolution of order $1/\xi_{n=1}(L=24)$.
-Indeed, the dotted line in the inset of Fig.~\ref{fig:scaling_one_length}, which is obtained via a fit to the $L=16$ data, perfectly interpolates also the $L=24$ data points.
-This dependence on a single length scale $\xi_{n=1}$ strongly suggests that all the sub-leading correlation lengths $\xi_{n=1;k>1}$ (or at least all those that we can resolve within the limit of our statistical accuracy) scale proportionally to $\xi_{n=1}$, and the corresponding ratio $\xi_{n=1;k>1}/\xi_{n=1}$ reaches a non-zero limit for large $L$.
-Let us stress that the fit in Fig.~\ref{fig:scaling_one_length} should be regarded as an illustration of the \emph{single-length scaling} property of our data.
-The quantitative analysis of these data is presented in~\cite{supplemental}.
+The first important observation about the data in Fig.~\ref{fig:scaling_one_length} is their good scaling.
+Interestingly enough, when the $K(r;L)$ functions computed for different transverse sizes $L$ are plotted versus $r/\xi(L)$, they all fall onto a single master curve, $K(r;L)=\widehat{K}[r/\xi(L)]$.
+The scaling is excellent, even close to the origin (see the inset in Fig.~\ref{fig:scaling_one_length}) down to our resolution of order $1/\xi(L=24)$.
+Indeed, the dotted line in the inset of Fig.~\ref{fig:scaling_one_length}, obtained via a fit to the $L=16$ data, perfectly interpolates the $L=24$ data points too.
+This dependence on a single length scale $\xi$ strongly suggests that all the sub-leading correlation lengths $\xi_{n=1;k>1}$ (or at least all those that we can resolve within the limit of our statistical accuracy) scale proportionally to $\xi$, and the corresponding ratios $\xi_{n=1;k>1}/\xi$ reach a non-zero limit for large $L$.
+Let us stress that the fit in Fig.~\ref{fig:scaling_one_length} should be regarded as an illustration of the \emph{single-length scaling} property of the data.
+A more quantitative analysis is presented in {\bf SI}.

-The second observation is that the linear behavior of the scaling function $\widehat{K}(r/\xi_{n=1}(L))$, represented by the solid black line in Fig.~\ref{fig:scaling_one_length}, breaks down for $r/\xi_{n=1}(L)\lesssim 0.07$.
+The second observation is that the linear behavior of the scaling function $\widehat{K}[r/\xi(L)]$, represented by the solid black line in Fig.~\ref{fig:scaling_one_length}, breaks down for $r/\xi(L)\lesssim 0.07$.
 This is the length scale where subdominant contributions to the leading behavior become relevant.
-And it is just a few percent of the leading correlation length, $\xi_{n=1}$, indicating a large length-scale separation.
+And it is just a few percent of the leading correlation length, $\xi$, indicating a large length-scale separation.